Tales of a Pet Nanny at the End of Her Leash

 Zeus (and other Bully Dogs) Can Stay!

-The battle to save Zeus appears to have won.
-Authorities in the Louisiana village of Moreauville appear to have backed off on its demand that Zeus be gotten rid of or be destroyed.
-In October, Moreauville passed a law banning Pit Bulls or Rottweilers.
+The battle to save Zeus was won.
+Authorities in the Louisiana village of Moreauville backed off on its demand that Zeus be gotten rid of or be destroyed.
+The city originally passed a law banning Pit Bulls or Rottweilers.
 When they targeted Zeus, the whole thing blew up on national television and on the Internet.
-Zeus helps the Owen's daughter O'Hara who uses a wheelchair and has spasms, which Zeus monitors and gets her help when she needs it.
-An online petition to Save Zeus garnered nearly 80,000 signatures; a Facebook page exploded and the story ended up on national news outlets like CNN.
-Now the Moreauville city board says no pets of any breed will be seized and that they will work to properly enforce the village's leash law rather than banning certain breeds of dogs.
+Zeus helped the Owen's daughter O'Hara who used a wheelchair and had spasms, which Zeus monitored and got her help when she needed it.
+An online petition to Save Zeus garnered nearly 80,000 signatures.
+Now, the city board says no pets of any breed will be seized and that they will work to properly enforce the village's leash law rather than banning certain breeds of dogs.
+But what happened to Zeus?
+Unfortunately, it appears that the family moved away and abandoned him, along with other dogs and cats.

 Dog Missing After Typhoon Found Year Later

 Another story to remind us all to never give up on a missing dog.
-A woman in the Philippines has her dog back a year after Super Typhoon Haiyan.
+A woman in the Philippines got her dog back a year after Super Typhoon Haiyan.
 The family left their three dogs when they evacuated their home ahead of the typhoon.
 Two of them drowned, but Bunny was there when they returned a few days later.
 The house was nearly destroyed, so they left Bunny with relatives.
 Somehow, she went missing again in the chaos after the storm.
-Last month, they saw a dirty stray dog rooting through a trash bin.
+A year later, they saw a dirty stray dog rooting through a trash bin.
 They called her name and yes, it was Bunny.

 Amnesty Pond For Homeless Fish

 Adopting any pet should be a commitment for life, but we know that isn't always the case.
 But what options are there for an unwanted fish?
-In San Francisco, federal park officials are building an 'amnesty pond' for pet fish that are homeless.
+In San Francisco, federal park officials built an 'amnesty pond' for pet fish that were homeless.
 The idea came after people started dumping their fish into Mountain Lake on the outskirts of Presidio Park and that began causing problems with the native species and the restoration of the lake.

 Christmas Trees and Cats Don't Mix!

 Got your Christmas tree up yet?
 Got a cat?
 Those two things don't mix so well.
-The ASPCA is out with its annual warnings about the holidays and pets.
-Cats love anything shiny, so tinsel really gets their attention, but if they eat some it can block their intestines and cause lots of trouble.
+Cats love anything shiny, so tinsel really gets their attention, but if they eat some, it can block their intestines and cause lots of trouble.
 They also will likely want to climb the tree, so make sure it's really anchored so it doesn't fall over.
 And chocolate is a favorite in Christmas stockings, but dogs and cats can smell it even through the wrappers.
 So if you have pets, it's better not to put any in.
-Chocolate can make pet sick and can also be lethal.
+Chocolate can make pets sick and can also be lethal.